United Way Supports Youth Education

 Children who grow up with books are inspired to dream more, do more, and be more!
 Through Dolly Parton’s Imagination Library, kids in Portage County can receive a free book every month until they’re five years old.
 Kids may add up to 60 books in their personal library!

 Enroll your children today by clicking this link and start building your child’s free personal library!

 United Way of Portage County is proud to partner with Kent State University in providing Literacy Kits to Portage County kindergarteners and Head Start students.
-The kits includes a children’s storybook paired with a hands-on activity created to improve early grade reading, encourage the love of reading and generate long-term school success.
+The kits include a children’s storybook paired with a hands-on activity created to improve early grade reading, encourage the love of reading and generate long-term school success.

 United Way of Portage County offers warm thanks to Barb Boltz, Project Director of Student Affairs at Kent State, and Kent State University staff and student volunteers who donate their time putting the Literacy Kits together.

 The Literacy Kit program encourages early grade reading by making the experience fun.
 United Way has secured support from the Giving Well Family Foundation, the George L. and Genevieve D. Moore Trust through the Portage Foundation as well as other grants to make these literacy kits available to kindergarten students engaged with United Way of Portage County's Reading Role Models program and students in Head Start programs through Portage Learning Centers.